SVRTK/SVRTK/README.md

 Citation and acknowledgements
 -----------------------------

-In case you found ZSVR useful please give appropriate credit to the software.
+In case you found SVRTK useful please give appropriate credit to the software.

 Publication: